sensu/sensu-docs-legacy/source/docs/0.17/install-sensu-client.md

 next:
   url: "install-a-dashboard"
   text: "Install a Dashboard"
-info:
-warning:
-danger:
 ---

 # Overview

 Having successfully installed and configured Sensu, let's now configure a Sensu client.
 The Sensu client is run on every machine you need to monitor, including those running Sensu and its dependencies.
-The Sensu client is included in the Sensu Core package, but not enabled by default.
+The Sensu client is included in the Sensu Core package along with the Sensu server and API, but is not enabled by default.

 The following instructions will help you to:

 - Install and/or configure the Sensu client on the Sensu server (Sensu Core or Sensu Enterprise)
-- [OPTIONAL] Install and configure the Sensu client on a separate machine
+- **[OPTIONAL]** Install and configure the Sensu client on a separate machine

 # Install the Sensu client